List of Indian football champions

-The Indian football champions are the winners of the highest league in Indian men's football, which is now Indian Super League.
+The Indian football champions are the winners of the highest league in Indian men's football, which is currently the Indian Super League.

-Though Indian football tournaments dates back to the eighteenth century, a proper league system was established in 1996 with the commencement of National Football League (NFL).
-Since its inception in the 1996–97 season, the champions of the NFL were considered as the national champions.
-However, after the 2006–07 season of the NFL, the league was rebranded as the I-League.
-Since 2007–08 season, the I-League champions were considered the national champions until 2016–17 season.
-Since 2017–18 season the ISL became the joint premier football league of the country along with I-League upto 2021–22 season.
-Since 2022–23 season ISL became the only top tier football league of the country and hence ISL champions are considered as the national champions.
-However, the winners of the ISL play-offs are considered as the ISL champions since its inception in 2014.
+Though Indian football tournaments dates back to the eighteenth century, a proper league system, the National Football League (NFL) was established in 1996, playing it first season in 1996–97.
+Its champions were considered the national champions.
+After the 2006–07 season, the NFL was rebranded, becoming the I-League with its champions continuing to be considered national champions until 2017, when the Indian Super League (ISL) became the country's joint premier football league.
+In 2022, ISL became the only top tier football league of the country.
+ISL playoffs winners were considered as ISL champions until 2021–22 season.
+Later from 2022–23 season, ISL champions designation was awarded to the table toppers.

-There are 12 clubs who have won either the National Football League or the I-League and 5 clubs who have won the Indian Super League since the league became the joint top division in India.
+There are 12 clubs who have won either the National Football League or the I-League and championships and six clubs who have won the Indian Super League since the league became the joint top division in India.
 JCT were the first club to have won any championship, winning the 1996–97 NFL.
-Mohun Bagan and Dempo are the most successful clubs, winning championships five times each.
-Mohun Bagan won the NFL thrice and the I-League twice, whereas, Dempo won the NFL twice and the I-League thrice.
-Also, Bengaluru is the only club who has won both the I-League and the ISL at least once; they won the I-League twice and the ISL once.
+Mohun Bagan are the most successful club, winning championships seven times, NFL three times, I-League twice and ISL twice.